 And here is a selection of my go to restaurants:

-The best burgers are at Bombas in Via Università.
-They are prepared with local ingredients so in a way you are eating traditional food!
+BOMBAS – By far the best burgers in town, it’s located in the Castello district in Via Università.
+Burgers are prepared with local ingredients so in a way you are eating traditional food!

 Attend a festival

 One of the most interesting things to do in Cagliari if you happen to be there on May 1st is attending Sant’Efisio Parade.